UrbanCCD-UChicago/plenario/README.md

 # Plenar.io

-RESTful API for geospatial and time aggregation across multiple Chicago open datasets.
+RESTful API for geospatial and time aggregation across multiple open datasets.

 This project is funded by the [NSF Social, Behavioral, and Economics Research Directorate](http://www.nsf.gov/dir/index.jsp?org=SBE) through a grant to the [Urban Center for Computation and Data](https://urbanccd.org/) (UrbanCCD).
 It is being implemented by [DataMade](http://datamade.us) and UrbanCCD.